 - Government-wide financial statements, which comprise the first two statements, provide both short-term and long-term information about the entity's overall financial position. - Fund financial statements focus on reporting the individual parts of District operations in more detail.
 The fund financial statements comprise the remaining statements. - Governmental Funds provide a detailed short-term view that helps you determine whether there are more or fewer financial resources that can be spent in the near future to finance the District's programs. - Proprietary Funds report services for which the District charges customers a fee.
-Like the government-wide statements, they provide both long- and short-term financial information. - Fiduciary Funds report balances for which the District is a custodian or trustee of the funds, such as Associated Student Bodies and pension funds.
+Like the government-wide statements, they provide both long- and short-term financial information. - Fiduciary Funds report resources held for the benefit of parties outside of the District.
+Fiduciary funds are not reflected in the government-wide statement because the resources of the fund are not available to support the District's own programs.